tokenami/tokenami/README.md

 ## Styling

-Use `css.compose` for component styles, including their states and variants.
-Use `css` for one-off styles on native elements and reusable style utilities.
-Pass component overrides directly through the `style` prop.
+Keep component defaults, interaction states, and variants together in `css.compose`, so base styles can be extracted into the stylesheet.
+Use `css` for one-off styles on native elements and reusable style utilities, and pass component overrides directly through the `style` prop.
+One-off styles and overrides are applied inline.

 ### Components

-Define component styles with `css.compose`.
-Keep base styles, interaction states, and variants together in the component definition.
-Base styles are extracted into your stylesheet and referenced by a class name, while selected variants and prop overrides are resolved by the returned style function.
+`css.compose` returns a function that provides a class name helper for the extracted styles and a style helper for resolving selected variants and prop overrides.

 Here's a basic example: